visenze/visearch-widget-swift/README.md

 To understand quickly what our SDKs offer out of the box, please follow instructions in section 3 and then jump to section 4.3 to run the demo.

 ## 2. Requirements
+To include ViSearch Widget SDK in your project, you need to have:

 - iOS 8.0+
 - Xcode 8.1+